Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Decay of the pseudoscalar glueball into conventional mesons

 The lagrangian (\ref{lag1}) shows that the pseudoscalar glueball state of such high mass could decay, which is not the only and first case, that appears in this field of investigations.
 There were widely used models which couple one heavy field to light mesons as seen for instance in Refs. \cite{EshraimGS, EshraimEG, Eshraimeta, F.julia, Close-H, Gutsche-H, Escribano-H} and refs. therein.
-Even the decays of the heavy scalar and pseudoscalar charmonium states, $\chi_{c0}$ and $\eta_C$, are studied successfully by the eLSM, see the details in Ref. \cite{Eshraimeta}, in additional to the accepted investigation of the decays of the heavy vector charmonium state $J/\psi$ into light pseudoscalar mesons in Ref. \cite{Close-H}.
+Also the decays of the heavy scalar and pseudoscalar charmonium states, $\chi_{c0}$ and $\eta_C$, are studied by using the eLSM, that gave results in reasonable agreement with experimental data where available, see the details in Ref. \cite{Eshraimeta}, in additional to the accepted investigation of the decays of the heavy vector charmonium state $J/\psi$ into light pseudoscalar mesons in Ref. \cite{Close-H}.
 It is axiomatic that this basic assumption of effective hadronic models would be tested through only advanced lattice simulations and/or the future experimental discovering of glueballs.
 Definitely, when we couple the heavy field such as glueballs to the eLSM, we took into account that glueballs are flavour blind and chirally blind.
 So chiral symmetry, with its spontaneous breaking, does not affect the determination of the pseudoscalar hadronic decays.
 While up to now there are no data for a direct comparison, the decay ratios can only be predicted with model-dependent, and by neglecting a mixing influence and symmetry breaking terms.
 The present outcome branching ratios could be useful in the future search of the ground state pseudoscalar glueball.

 For computing the decays of the pseudoscalar glueball, one has to perform the shift the scalar-isoscalar fields by their vacuum expectation values $\phi_N$ and $\phi_S$ to implement the effectiveness of the spontaneous symmetry breaking which takes place ($m_0^2 < 0$) \cite{dick}